anzawi/Pizza-App/README.md

 ### client build with react
 ### back-end build with php (Laravel)

-to see demo please visit : httpanzawi-001-site1.itempurl.com
+to see demo please visit : [demo this app](http://anzawi-001-site1.itempurl.com)